 The November 2020 election saw a historic number of pro-life women elected to the U.S. House of Representatives.
-As of November 13, 16 pro-life women won their races, including 8 who flipped their district, defeating a pro-abortion Democratic incumbent.
+As of April 14th, 31 pro-life women won their races, including 11 who flipped their districts, defeating pro-abortion Democratic incumbents.

 This surge of victorious pro-life women candidates in the U.S. House was a a resounding victory for pro-life women everywhere, and a stunning blow to Nancy Pelosi and her pro-abortion agenda.
 So far, we have more than doubled the number of pro-life women in the House, with more races to be called.